 Postgraduate studies: The language for the writing of research at the UFS is English, except in disciplines where languages other than English are taught as subjects of study.
 Specific cases for the use of languages other than English in research are left to the discretion of the head of department and the dean who are accountable for the implementation of the UFS Language Policy.

-The Language Policy will be implemented on the Qwaqwa and South campuses of the university from 2018.
+Implementation of the Language Policy on the Qwaqwa and South campuses of the UFS commenced in 2018.